 Step 1: Soil Testing

-Firstly, carry out a soil test on the planting site.
+First, you must conduct a soil test on the planting site.

 Step 2: Drainage